 Hundreds of contractors are approved under our Roofing Competent Person Scheme, self-certifying around 19,000 projects each year.

-NFRC CPS allows registered contractors to self-certify domestic, industrial and commercial work that comes under the Building Regulations 2010 Approved Document L1B.
+NFRC CPS allows registered contractors to self-certify domestic, industrial and commercial work that comes under the relevant Building Regulations 2010 Approved Documents.

 This obliges a refurbishment of more than 50 per cent of a roof to meet mandatory energy-efficiency standards (repairs are not subject to this rule).